ST5009CEM/group-project-masta-magan/README.md

 # Project Overview

 ## List of Features
-Efficient software with a simple UI.
+Efficient software with a simple UI.<br />
-Easy to modify.
+Easy to modify.<br />
-Reduces the cost of management and users.
+Reduces the cost of management and users.<br />
-Increases the efficiency and workflow of staff.
+Increases the efficiency and workflow of staff.<br />
-Manages data of vehicles and riders easily.
+Manages data of vehicles and riders easily.<br />
 Shifts manual paperwork process of fining.